PrivacyLion/relay-operator-app/README.md

 ## How Data Buyers use this App

-**Companies connect to the relay to discover and purchase user data.
-User data is published as encrypted NOSTR events controlled by users.
-Buyers pay in BTC to unlock access that is enforced by the relay’s pay-to-read system.
-BTC payments % are made to data owners (90%), relay operators (8.5%) and creator (1.5%) for the first and only privacy-first data marketplace.**
+**Companies connect to the relay to discover and purchase encrypted user data.
+Users publish their data as NOSTR events they control.
+Buyers pay in BTC to unlock access via the relay’s pay-to-read system.
+Payments flow: 90% to the user, 8.5% to the relay operator, and 1.5% to the creator — making this the first privacy-first data marketplace.**

 ---